-Sussex will issue Timely Warnings to alert the campus community to certain crimes that are reported to campus safety authorities or local police agencies and are considered by Sussex to represent a threat to students and employees.
-The College President, or their designee, will decide, and all emergency notifications will be used.
+Sussex will issue Timely Warnings to alert the campus community to certain crimes that are reported to campus security authorities or local police agencies, and are considered by Sussex to represent a threat to students and employees.
+The College President, or his/her designee, will make the decision and all emergency notifications will be used.
 Timely Warnings will not include the victims' name(s).